Botvin LifeSkills Training Middle School Program

 Location/Institution: Public schools in the Midwest

-This study uses sample from Spoth et al. (2002).
-This study reports supplemental report on tests of the long-term effects of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] during middle school on 17–21-year-olds' prescription drug misuse 5.5 years past baseline.
+The study used the same sample as Spoth et al. (2002).
+The purpose of the study was to report supplemental reports on tests of the long-term effects of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] during middle school on 17–21-year-olds’ prescription drug misuse 5.5 years past baseline.
 The study design involved two randomized, controlled prevention trials.
-In study 1, schools were assigned to the Iowa Strengthening Families Program (ISFP), Preparing for the Drug Free Years, or a control condition.
-In study 2, schools were assigned to a revised ISFP plus LST, LST alone, or a control condition.
-Measures included a questionnaire for self-reported lifetime and past-year prescription drug misuse.
-Results indicated that in study 1, ISFP 12th-graders' past year narcotic misuse was significantly less than controls, as were ISFP 21-year-olds' life-time narcotic and barbiturate misuse rates.
+Participant schools in study 1, were randomly assigned to the Iowa Strengthening Families Program (ISFP), Preparing for the Drug Free Years, or a control condition.
+Participant schools in study 2, were randomly assigned to a revised ISFP plus LST, LST alone, or a control condition.
+Measures utilized include a questionnaire for self-reported lifetime and past-year prescription drug misuse.
+Results indicate that in study 1, ISFP 12th-graders’ past year narcotic misuse was significantly less than controls, as were ISFP 21-year-olds’ life-time narcotic and barbiturate misuse rates.
 In study 2, LST + ISFP 10–14 showed significant effects on life-time prescription drug misuse at the 11th-grade follow-up, while effects at the 12th-grade follow-up were marginally significant.
-Although the LST-only participants reported less nonprescribed medication use than controls at both the 11th- and 12th grade assessments, results were not significant Limitations include generalizability and using self-report measures.
+Although the LST-only participants reported less non-prescribed medication use than controls at both the 11th and 12th grade assessments, results were not significant.
+Limitations include lack of generalizability due to sample demographics and the use of self-report measures.

 Length of controlled postintervention follow-up: 5.5 years.